Adolescent & Adult Outpatient Medical Rehabilitation

 On September 12, 2014 James McGinnis collapsed on the field after making a solo tackle during an Olathe East Varsity Football game.
-James was rushed to a nearby hospital where he spent 18 days in the intensive care unit after emergency brain surgery for a subdural hematoma.
+James was rushed to a nearby hospital where he spent 18 days in the ICU after emergency brain surgery for a subdural hematoma.
 After surgery he spent five days in a coma.
-When James began to come out of the coma the full extent of the traumatic brain injury was not yet known.
-He could not speak or open his eyes but James let everyone know he was ready to fight his way to recovery with a simple “I love you” hand sign.
+When James began to come out of the coma the full extent of the traumatic brain injury was unknown.
+He could not speak or open his eyes.
+But James let everyone know he was ready to fight his way to recovery with a simple “I love you” hand sign.

-James and his family spent the next seven months in Lincoln, Nebraska for inpatient rehabilitation before returning to Kansas City to continue his rehabilitation at Ability KC.
-At Ability KC, he participated in Adolescent and Adult Medical Rehabilitation as well as Assistive Communication and Computer Technology Programs.
-When James first arrived at Ability KC he was primarily using a wheelchair and had difficulty communicating, drinking from a cup, feeding himself, standing, and walking.
+James and his family spent the next seven months in Lincoln, NE for inpatient rehabilitation before returning to Kansas City to start at Ability KC.
+Here, he participated in Adolescent and Adult Medical Rehabilitation as well as Assistive Communication and Computer Technology Programs.
+When James first arrived he was primarily using a wheelchair and had difficulty communicating.
+He struggled with drinking from a cup, feeding himself, standing and walking.
 After a year of physical, occupational and speech therapy, James had reached his goals.
-He was able to feed himself, drink from a straw without assistance, walk independently with supervision, perform fine motor skill tasks, and had increased his strength to the level where he was able to do unassisted pull ups.
+He was able to feed himself, drink from a straw, walk on his own and perform fine motor skill tasks.
+He also got strong enough to do unassisted pull ups.

 Today, James is attending community college and has set new goals of graduating and returning to driving.